Long Valley in Morris County, New Jersey — The American Northeast (Mid-Atlantic)

 Erected by Morris County Heritage Commission.

 Location.
 40° 47.179′ N, 74° 46.771′ W. Marker is in Long Valley, New Jersey, in Morris County.
-Marker is on Fairview Avenue, on the left when traveling north.
+It is on Fairview Avenue, on the left when traveling north.
 Touch for map.
 Marker is in this post office area: Long Valley NJ 07853, United States of America.
 Touch for directions.

-By Alan Edelson, September 23, 2009
+Photographed by Alan Edelson, September 23, 2009

 4. Cemetery Display in Churchyard